'Gagging' of our resident Common Councillors

 On 9 August the chairs of the BA and the Golden Lane Estate Residents Association wrote to the Standards Committee urging them to listen to residents’ complaints about the policy and explaining why they consider it continues to disenfranchise the residents of the City of London.
 Read their letter here: Letter to standards committee 9 August 2019

 The Standards Committee, following a request from some of the newer members, scheduled an additional meeting for September 6.
 Several residents attended this meeting to hear what the committee members had to say.
-Unfortunately they found the petition was simply ignored.
-Read Cllr Harrower's follow up email.
+Read Cllr Harrower's report letter to residents - Standards Committee meets because of the residents’ petition, and....
+IGNORES it!

 City Matters 29 May 2019 (published online 24 June)